K. S. Kulkarni

 Krishna Shamrao Kulkarni (7 April 1916 - 7 October 1994) was an Indian painter and an educator.
 His work was part of the painting event in the art competition at the 1948 Summer Olympics.
-He was also the founder-president of the avant-garde artist movement, the Delhi Shilpi Chakra.
+He was the founder-president of the avant-garde artist movement, the Delhi Shilpi Chakra.

 Kulkarni created paintings that were at the confluence of tradition & modern art values and influenced by styles he witnessed during his travels abroad.
 His ideas, technical skills and teaching has influenced the work of many contemporary painters who have trained in the art institutes of Delhi and Varanasi.

 Early life and education

 Kulkarni was born on 7 April 1916 in Belgaum, Karnataka.
 Being interested in painting since childhood, he wanted to pursue arts at the Bombay school.
 However, after the death of his father, he struggled to earn a livelihood and pay for school.
 To make ends meet, Kulkarni worked as a painter of signboards and movie banners in the early 1930s.
 He then attended Sir J. J. School of Art from 1935 to 1940 in Mumbai and earned a G. D. Art in Painting.
 Subsequently, in the year 1942 he completed a two-year post-graduate course in murals from the same institute.
 Shortly after, he received a research scholarship for 1941 to 1943 from Tata Trusts to study Indian painting.
 Kulkarni was also associated with the Quit India Movement in 1942.